Charlize Theron ready for 'turbulent' new season of 'The Bachelor'

 Charlize Theron has always been open about her affection for the ABC reality series The Bachelor, and she’s ready to see Peter Weber give out roses when the new season premieres on Jan.
 6. The South African-born actress, whose film Bombshell is currently in theaters, posted a photo of herself in front of an ad for the show teasing fans like her to “expect turbulence.”

-“Turbulence I like,” Theron captioned the black and white photo on Sunday featuring Weber, a pilot.
+“Turbulence I like,” Theron captioned the black-and-white photo on Sunday featuring Weber, who is a pilot.

 Her post riled up fellow fans in the comments, including Mad Men star January Jones, who commented “Omg!!!
 I can.
 Not.
 Wait.”